mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 I started to feel this month's volume by [Tuesday](javascript:flkty.select(6);) where in the past two weeks, things crept on me on Thursdays.
 Fortunately this week, my coach had reduced volume programmed in with a crescendo effort on [Saturday](javascript:flkty.select(11);).

+Looking back on October as a whole, my routine is back to **"putting in the work"**.
+I was active on 25 days for roughly 38 hours of running and biking; this included **192 km** of running with a nice amount of quality (hills and track).
 <!--og:image /assets/og/IMG_2888.jp2-->

 ![Friday's sunset from one of my local routes](/assets/jpg/swanlaketrail-977x550.jpeg Swan Lake Nature Sanctuary)